ChatFAQ/ChatFAQ/doc/source/modules/configuration/index.md

 <b> PDF and URL parsing options</b>

 - **strategy**: The strategy to use to parse the PDF files.
-Can be 'auto', 'fast', 'ocr' or 'high_res'.
-Default: 'fast'.
+Can be `auto', `fast`, `ocr` or `high_res`.
+Default: `fast`.
-  - 'auto' : It will determine when a page can be extracted using 'fast' or 'ocr_only mode', otherwise it will fall back to 'hi_res'
+  - `auto` : It will determine when a page can be extracted using `fast` or `ocr_only mode`, otherwise it will fall back to `hi_res`
-  - 'ocr_only' : This strategy runs the document through Tesseract for OCR (Optical Character Recognition).
+  - `ocr_only` : This strategy runs the document through Tesseract for OCR (Optical Character Recognition).
-  - 'high_res': It is the better choice for PDFs that may have text within embedded images, or for achieving greater precision of element          types in the response JSON.
-Please be aware that, as of writing, 'hi_res' requests may take 20 times longer to process compared to         the 'fast' option.
+  - `high_res`: It is the better choice for PDFs that may have text within embedded images, or for achieving greater precision of element          types in the response JSON.
+Please be aware that, as of writing, `hi_res` requests may take 20 times longer to process compared to         the `fast` option.
-  - 'fast': is the default strategy and works well for documents that do not have text embedded in images.
+  - `fast`: is the default strategy and works well for documents that do not have text embedded in images.
 - **recursive**: Whether to recursively parse the URLs or not.
 Default: True.
 - **splitter**: The splitter used to split the documents into chunks.
 It is used to generate the knowledge items.
 Can be 'sentences', 'words', 'tokens' and 'smart'.
 Default: 'sentences'.
 - **chunk_size**: The number of tokens per chunk.
 It is used by the splitter to split the documents into chunks.
 Default: 128.